zmosDS/predict_major_power_outages/README.md

 Five new features were engineered on top of the baseline feature set:

 **`IS_WEEKEND`**: derived from the outage start timestamp.
-Utility crews are harder to mobilize on weekends, meaning outages that begin on a Saturday or Sunday may take longer to resolve and are more likely to become severe.
+Utility crews operate on reduced staffing on weekends, meaning dispatch and coordination take longer.
+An outage beginning Saturday morning faces structurally slower response than one beginning Tuesday morning, making weekend onset a genuine predictor of severity from the data generating process.

 **`IS_SUMMER`**: flags outages occurring in June, July, or August.
-Summer represents peak demand season when the grid is under maximum stress, making prolonged outages more likely.
+Summer represents peak demand season when transformers and transmission lines are already operating near capacity.
+When failures occur under high-load conditions, cascading effects are more likely and restoration is more complex, making summer outages more prone to becoming severe.

 **`LOG_TOTAL_CUSTOMERS`**: log transformation of the raw customer count.
-Since `TOTAL.CUSTOMERS` is heavily right-skewed, the log scale better captures the relationship between state size and outage severity without letting a few very large states dominate the model.
+Since `TOTAL.CUSTOMERS` is heavily right-skewed, a few very large states would otherwise dominate the model.
+The log scale captures the real-world relationship more accurately -- the difference between a state serving 1M vs 2M customers matters more than the difference between 10M vs 11M, and the log transformation reflects this diminishing effect.

 **`STATE_SEVERE_RATE`**: the historical rate of severe outages per state, computed only from training data to prevent leakage.
-States with a track record of severe outages likely have infrastructure or geographic characteristics that make them consistently prone to long outages, giving the model strong geographic signal beyond raw location.
+This feature encodes structural characteristics of each state's grid -- aging infrastructure, geographic exposure to weather, utility investment levels, and regulatory environment -- that collectively determine how often outages escalate.
+A state with a history of severe outages is not just unlucky; it has underlying conditions that make severity more likely, and this rate captures that signal directly.

 **`CAUSE_CLIMATE`**: an interaction term combining cause category and climate category.
-A fuel supply emergency during a cold climate period may behave very differently than the same cause under normal conditions, and this feature allows the model to capture those compound effects directly.
+The data generating process for outage severity is not additive -- a fuel supply emergency during a warm El Nino period is fundamentally different from the same cause during normal conditions because demand patterns, fuel availability, and grid stress all shift together.
+Encoding the combination as a single feature lets the model learn these joint effects rather than treating cause and climate as independent signals.

 ### Modeling Algorithm and Hyperparameter Tuning